All Episodes

 You bet, sir.

-Um I just uh I I heard about this Sunday night about the potential deal, and I was uh already livid about it, and everything I've learned since then has reinforced it tenfold.
+I just heard about this Sunday night about the potential deal, and I was already livid about it.

-And uh when I hear Obama and Reed say for the American people, they're saying over and in spite of the American people.
+And when I hear Obama and Reed say for the American people, they're saying over and in spite of the American people.

-I think I think Washington is governing against the will of the people.
+I think Washington is governing against the will of the people.

-Uh, I'm very disappointed in he and McConnell.
+I'm very disappointed in he and McConnell.

-And uh it makes me go back to the day that he golfed with Obama and the media made a big deal out of it.
+And it makes me go back to the day that he golfed with Obama and the media made a big deal out of it.

-And then since then, the supposed fallout at the White House last week.
+And then since then, the supposed fallout at the White House last week, I'm even questioning all of the sincerity of all of that.

-So I think we have.
+I think we have.

 I think we've been played.

-I I don't think there's any doubt that we've been played.
+I don't think there's any doubt that we've been played.

-The uh whole point is to is to play us.
+The whole point is to play us.

-No tax increases.
+No tax increases?

 Spending cuts, really?